Koidu after the war

 After the RUF rebels invaded the country, did the Mendes join Sankoh and the RUF to oust the government? – Some did, but the general population didn’t.
 Sankoh must have been surprised when there was resistance from Mende civilians in their traditional territory.
 He thought they would join him as members of the SLPP and help him take over.

 Why didn’t the civilians support Sankoh and the RUF? – The problem for the civilians was that the RUF rebels were extremely violent, with killings and abductions starting from the first day of their attacks.
-Opposition to the RUF rebels grew quickly, and as they spread through the country opposition became stronger with the formation of civilian militias.
+Opposition to the RUF rebels grew quickly, and as they spread through the country opposition became stronger with the formation of civilian militias (the Kamajors and others) by the third year of the war.
 Sankoh had to resort to abductions to get fighters, and he attempted to use extreme violence (such as cutting off hands) to scare the population into giving him power.

 Was the war a fight between the SLPP and the APC?
 No. The war resulted from a planned invasion by Qaddafi, Taylor, and Sankoh.
-They never had the intention of installing the SLPP, much less granting participatory Democracy in the country.
+They never had the intention of installing the SLPP, much less returning to two-party rule.
 Sierra Leone and Liberia were going to be Qaddafi’s outposts (colonies?) in West Africa with Foday Sankoh and Charles Taylor as their respective presidents.
-For Foday Sankoh it wasn’t politics – SLPP against APC – it was about installing himself as leader in another one-party state, and given Sankoh’s propensity for violence, it would probably have been worse than the previous one-party state.
+For Foday Sankoh it wasn’t politics – SLPP against APC – it was about installing himself as leader in another one-party state, and given Sankoh’s violent nature it would have been worse than the previous one-party state.

 Back to our original question.
 Did the Siaka Stevens government cause the war?
 Yes, for these reasons: